German president: Buchenwald a reminder of Nazi 'barbarism'

 “With its diversity of victims' groups, Buchenwald represents the entire barbarism of the Nazis, its aggressive nationalism to the outside, it's dictatorship on the inside, and a racist way of thinking,” Steinmeier said.
 “Buchenwald stands for racial fanaticism, torture, murder and elimination.”

-Holocaust survivors and their families weren't allowed to gather for anniversary observances this year because of the coronavirus pandemic.
+Holocaust survivors and their families were not allowed to gather for anniversary observances this year due to the coronavirus pandemic.
 Survivors from different parts of the world instead attended Sunday's memorial ceremony online.
 Large-scale commemorations for last year’s 75th anniversary were put on hold due to social distancing requirements.

 The Buchenwald concentration camp was established in 1937.
 More than 56,000 of the 280,000 inmates held at Buchenwald and its satellite camps were killed by the Nazis or died as a result of hunger, illness or medical experiments before the camp's liberation on April 11, 1945.